Booker-CU/FutureBeatz/README.md

+# FutureBeatz

+## Hackathon project for the Encode Club / Lightlink Hackathon

 ### Marketplace template

 This repository is an example of an application running on the [Liteflow](https://liteflow.com) infrastructure to showcase the uses of the infrastructure and/or be used as a starter kit to launch a product fast.